 Telehealth - Significant telehealth partners include the New England Telehealth Resource Center, the Telehealth and Telemonitoring Advisory Group, and the network of rural libraries participating in the telehealth pilot.
-These and other partners provide an opportunity to collaborate to increase access to telehealth statewide, especially for veterans, tribal members, and older adults.
+These and other partners and health care providers represent an opportunity to collaborate to increase access to telehealth statewide, especially for veterans, tribal members, and older adults.